The (randomly) selected focus publication for August 2018 is:

 As part of an ongoing effort to promote the research conducted by IALSP members, this is a biannual post highlighting member publications.
 Here, you can download a list of research by IALSP members that was published between January and June of 2018.

-IALSP Member Publications July to December 2015
+IALSP Member Publications January to June 2018 [PDF]

-The (randomly) selected focus publication for January 2016 is:
+The (randomly) selected focus publication for July 2018 is:

-The (randomly) selected focus publication for November 2015 is:
+The (randomly) selected focus publication for June 2018 is:

 Boyd, R. L., & Pennebaker, J. W. (2017).
 Language-based personality: A new approach to personality in a digital world.
 Current Opinion in Behavioral Sciences, 18, 63–68. https://doi.org/10.1016/j.cobeha.2017.07.017